NBA Trade Rumors: 5 Former All-Stars Who Could Be Traded Before The Deadline On February 23, 2017

 While the 28-year-old is no longer able to play at an All-Star level, Bogut could easily help a playoff team that lacks depth in the frontcourt as a defensive-minded sixth man.

-Bogut cannot be traded back to the Golden State Warriors during the season, so teams that struggle to defend the paint like the Memphis Grizzlies, Boston Celtics and Toronto Raptors make plenty of sense.
+Bogut cannot be traded back to the Golden State Warriors during the season, so teams that struggle to defend the paint like the Cleveland Cavaliers, Memphis Grizzlies, Boston Celtics and Toronto Raptors make plenty of sense.

 Rajon Rondo, PG – Chicago Bulls